Copyright 2018 by M.E. Brines – all rights reserved.

 Rail guns are electromagnetic gun ship systems with a gun rating of two.

-Robot technology allows investment in automated “special” production at a cost of 50% normal, up to the amount of standard production on the same world.
+Robot technology allows investment in automated “special” production at a cost of 150% normal, up to the amount of standard production on the same world but automated production does not generate unrest.
 Battledroids are robot infantry units costing $2 each.

 Sand Casters* (Chemical rockets) A defensive ship system firing short-range rockets with “sand” warheads.
 The sand is dispersed by explosive and helps protect against missile attacks and fighters.
 Has a defense rating of one.